 LOUIE JON A. SÁNCHEZ is assistant professor of English at the School of Humanities, Ateneo de Manila University, where he teaches writing, literature, art appreciation, popular culture, and television studies.

-He holds an A.B. major in Journalism from University of Santo Tomas and an M.F.A. in Creative Writing, with high distinction, from the De La Salle University, Manila, where he is a candidate for a Ph.D. in Literature.
+He holds an A.B. major in Journalism from University of Santo Tomas (2002); and an M.F.A. in Creative Writing, with high distinction (2007), and a Ph.D. in Literature (2018) from De La Salle University, Manila.

-He wrote two books of poems: At Sa Tahanan ng Alabok (2010, UST Publishing House) and Kung Saan sa Katawan (2013, UST Publishing House); a book of essays, Pagkahaba-haba Man ng Prusisyon: Mga Pagtatapat at Pahayag ng Pananampalataya (2016, University of the Philippines Press); and two books of criticism, both forthcoming: Aralín at Siyasat: Mga Pagninilay sa Tula (UST Publishing House) and Abangán: Mga Pambungad na Resepsiyon sa Kultura ng Teleserye (Ateneo de Naga University Press).
+He writes in two languages, Filipino and English, and has two books of poems: At Sa Tahanan ng Alabok (2010, UST Publishing House) and Kung Saan sa Katawan (2013, UST Publishing House); a book of essays, Pagkahaba-haba Man ng Prusisyon: Mga Pagtatapat at Pahayag ng Pananampalataya (2016, University of the Philippines Press); and two books of criticism, Aralín at Siyasat: Mga Pagninilay sa Tula (2018, UST Publishing House) and the forthcoming Abangán: Mga Pambungad na Resepsiyon sa Kultura ng Teleserye (Ateneo de Naga University Press).

 He also co-authored textbooks on language and literature for basic education: Baybayin: Paglalayag sa Wika at Panitikan Baitang 9 (Rex Book Store) and 21st Century Literature from the Philippines and the World (Vibal Publishing).